 Your relative will also need to undergo a medical exam, and get the doctor's report to submit with the green card application.

-When you act as a green card sponsor, the nature of your relationship with the person you are sponsoring is key.
+When you are a U.S. citizen acting as a green card sponsor, the nature of your relationship with the person you are sponsoring is key in determining the length of the wait.
+That's because annual limits are placed upon the number of visas given out in some categories, and demand frequently exceeds supply.

-If you are that person's “preference relative” -- meaning that you are a U.S. citizen and he or she is your child over 21, married child, or sibling -- then visas are limited by year, and long waits always exist in each category.
-When you file the I-130, the date USCIS receives it becomes your family member's "priority date" -- that is, a place on the waiting list.
-Only after your relative's priority date is "current" will he or she be able to submit the green card application.
+Only after your relative's priority date is "current" will they be able to submit the green card application.
 For more on this, see How to Determine Your Priority Date.
-That can take, on average, from 10 to 24 years, depending on category.
-(Brothers and sisters of U.S. citizens wait the longest.)
+That can take, on average, anywhere from no time at all to 24 years, depending on category.
+(Brothers and sisters of U.S. citizens typically wait the longest.)

-At every step of the way, you will be dealing with a government agency that is backlogged with other applicants.
-Every step of the process can take weeks or months -- even worse if you submit an incomplete application and the agency has to come back to you with a request for follow-up, or if you ask for a rescheduled interview.
-The typical processing steps you'll encounter include:
+At every step of the way, you will be dealing with a government agency that is backlogged with applicants.
+Each step of the process can take weeks or months.
+It's even worse if you submit an incomplete application and the agency has to come back to you with a request for follow-up (an "RFE"), or if you ask for a rescheduled interview.

-The trouble is, something might -- the immigration authorities are notorious for losing track of applications.
+The trouble is, something might go wrong.
+U.S. immigration authorities are notorious for losing track of applications.
 Keep a close eye on their predictions for how long processing is currently taking, or hire an immigration attorney if you would rather turn this task over to a professional.